massdriver-cloud/docs/docs/applications/02-getting-started.md

 * `.connections` - all connected infrastructure and applications.
 * `.connections.sqs` - the connected SQS queue (if required & present).
 * `.connections.sqs.data` - sensitive information in the SQS artifact.
-* `.connections.sqs.data.security` - security related information for SQS.
+* `.connections.sqs.data.security` - security-related information for SQS.
 * `.connections.sqs.data.security.iam` - Principal of least privilege IAM policies exposed by this SQS bundle.
 * `.connections.sqs.data.security.iam.subscribe` - The `subscribe` policy your application needs.